solidi/learning-notes/mentoring/writing-ideas.md

 ## List
 1. What is an Engineering Manager Anyway?
+  1. Managers keep train on time.
+Leaders show here to there.
   1. Results, alignment, and hiring.
   1. Mentorship, sponsorship and initiatives.
   1. Admin work, project management, disciplines.